kserve/kserve/docs/samples/README.md

 | Deploy model on custom HTTP Server | |:heavy_check_mark: | - | [Prebuilt model server](./custom/prebuilt-image)|
 | Deploy model on custom gRPC Server | |  -  | :heavy_check_mark: | [Prebuilt gRPC server](./custom/grpc-server)|

-In addition to deploy InferenceService with HTTP/gRPC endpoint, you can also deploy InferenceService with [Knative Event Sources](https://knative.dev/docs/eventing/sources/index.html) such as Kafka
+In addition to deploying InferenceService with HTTP/gRPC endpoint, you can also deploy InferenceService with [Knative Event Sources](https://knative.dev/docs/eventing/sources/index.html) such as Kafka.
-, you can find an example [here](./kafka) which shows how to build an async inference pipeline.
+ You can find an example [here](./kafka) which shows how to build an async inference pipeline with Kafka

 ### Deploy InferenceService with Transformer
-KFServing transformer enables users to define a pre/post processing step before the prediction and explanation workflow.
+KFServing transformer enables users to define pre/post processing steps before the prediction and explanation workflow.
 KFServing transformer runs as a separate microservice and can work with any type of pre-packaged model server, it can also scale differently from the predictor if your transformer is CPU bound while predictor requires running on GPU.